 While this document is mainly concerned with tolerances relating to the manufacturing process, openings will not function properly if the frame is not installed within recognized tolerances.

-Figures “L-M-N-O” show examples of the accuracy to be maintained while setting frames.
-Instructions for installation may be found in ANSI A250.11.
+Figures “J-K-L-M” show examples of the accuracy to be maintained while setting and installing frames.
+Instructions for installation may be found in ANSI/SDI A250.11.